-\\The Operating charges are represented by the Ongoing Charges Figure (OCF) which is the European standard method of disclosing the charges of a unit class of a fund based on the financial year's expenses and may vary from year to year.
+^{}The Operating charges are represented by the Ongoing Charges Figure (OCF) which is the European standard method of disclosing the charges of a share class of a fund based on the financial year's expenses and may vary from year to year.
 It includes charges such as the fund's annual management charge, registration fee, custody fees and distribution cost but ordinarily excludes the costs of buying or selling assets for the fund (unless these assets are shares of another fund).
-The non-UCITS retail scheme Key Investor Information (NURS-KII) contains the current OCF.
+The non-UCITS retail scheme Key Investor Information document (NURS-KII) contains the current OCF.
 For a more detailed breakdown please visit columbiathreadneedle.com/fees.

-\\\The Property Expenses are represented by the Property Expense Ratio (PER) and reflects any additional costs associated with the day-to-day operation of direct Property assets held by the CT UK Property Authorised Investment Fund, in which this trust is wholly invested.
+^{}The Property Expenses are represented by the Property Expense Ratio (PER) and reflects any additional costs associated with the day-to-day operation of direct property assets.